aliparra/aliparra/README.md

 <!--
 **aliparra/aliparra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- :muscle: I've been working as a physiotherapist for two years, but a year ago I realised that I wanted a big change in my life.
-I've always liked computers, websites, languages and creating new things.
-Becoming a full stack web developer is my dream now and I'm going to fight for it as hard as I can.
+- :muscle: I've worked as a physiotherapist for two years, but a year ago I realised that I wanted a big change in my life.
+I've always liked new technologies and creating new things.
 I've finished the full-stack web development bootcamp at Ironhack, and now I keep doing projects on my own.
 I love learning something new every day, and gitHub is really helping me along the way.

 - 🌱  My experience includes: Html5, CSS, Javascript, Node, Express, MongoDB, React and basic networking tools.
 - 🌱  I am currently learning: React Native and Typescript.